buyizhiyou/YYM/DDU/README.md

 To run active learning experiments, use ```active_learning_script.py```.
 You can run active learning experiments on both [MNIST](http://yann.lecun.com/exdb/mnist/) as well as [Dirty-MNIST](https://blackhc.github.io/ddu_dirty_mnist/).
 When running with Dirty-MNIST, you will need to provide a pretrained model on Dirty-MNIST to distinguish between clean MNIST and Ambiguous-MNIST samples.
 The following are the main command line arguments for ```active_learning_script.py```.
 ```
---seed: seed used for initializing the first model (later experimental runs will have seeds incremented by 1)
+--seed: seed used for initializing the first model (later experimental run will have seeds incremented by 1)
 --model: model architecture to train (resnet18)
 -ambiguous: whether to use ambiguous MNIST during training.
 If this is set to True, the models will be trained on Dirty-MNIST, otherwise they will train on MNIST.
 --dataset-root: /path/to/amnist_labels.pt and amnist_samples.pt/